 What to eat in Flørli?

 Even if Oscar Zaalmink, the cook, will gladly prepare you a picnic basket for your first morning meal, Flørli 4444 is not just a simple bed and breakfast property.
 Café in the power station is actually a restaurant and offers locally inspired simple dishes throughout the day.
 The menu proposes homemade lasagnas, hotdogs, Norwegian fish soup, smoked, braised and cooked fish plates, hamburgers with reindeer meat!
-Dessert offer includes apple pie and blueberry cake.
+The dessert offer includes apple pie and blueberry cake.

 Wifi is also on offer in the restaurant area.
 If you want to stay connected with the world, you should know it’s open from 11 am to 7 pm.
 School-pub is open in the evening, only on Friday and Saturday, and they stop serving drinks at 11 pm.